Kubaba: Historicity

 Arguments have been made that Kubaba might have been a historical ruler, though this view is not regarded as plausible today.
 Earliest sources mentioning her were only composed centuries after she supposedly lived.
 Assyriologists consider her a "legendary" or "mythical" ruler.
 As noted by Gianni Marchesi, names starting with the element ku- are not attested before the Ur III period, and placing a ruler bearing one of them in the Early Dynastic period constitutes an anachronism.
 Claus Wilcke points out that in the Sumerian King List Kubaba's reign is supernaturally long, lasting 100 years.
 It has been pointed out that the SKL does not accurately reflect Early Dynastic history, as indicated by the complete omission of Lagash, which was a major political power, especially during the reign of Eannatum.
 Kubaba is also not mentioned in any of the discovered inscriptions of historical Early Dynastic rulers.
-Martel Stol concludes that texts mentioning Kubaba should only be interpreted as speculation about traditional folk stories.
+Marten Stol concludes that texts mentioning Kubaba should only be interpreted as speculation about traditional folk stories.